HeavenMin/UNIMELB-IT_Y2_SEMESTER2_REVIEW/ml.md

 ### Logistic regression model

 Problem: the probability needs to be between 0 and 1.
-Need to squash the functio
+Need to squash the function

 __logistic funciton__: $f(s) = \dfrac {1}{1 + exp(-s)}$